Featured

 But today I woke to clear skies and photographed the Castella ( castle) Malespina high up on the mountain behind my house to send you.

 I am off to the beach: steep steps carved out of the sandstone lead down to a crescent, yellow sand beach with aquamarine water: my first swim in the Mediterranean for many years.
-The beach is called Cumpoltitu which means reconciliation in Corsican.
+The beach is called Cumpoltitu which means reconciliation in Sardinian.

 On either side of the rough tracks, wild rosemary, fennel and white thyme scent the air beneath purple-berried myrtle bushes, young wild olive trees and the sweet crimson and orange fruits of the strawberry trees